Chelsea Joy Eats

 Jump to Recipe·Print Recipe

-Simply-made Chicken, Leek, and Mushroom Soup makes an easy weeknight dinner that's paleo, gluten free, low carb, dairy free, nut free, keto-friendly, and Whole30.
+Simply-made Chicken, Leek, and Mushroom Soup makes an easy weeknight dinner that's gluten free and dairy free!

 The soup obsession continues.
 This chicken and leek soup with mushrooms perfectly exemplifies how easy soups can be - making healthy meals delicious and leftover-ready.